 But how does a jump rope workout compare to a run?

-Numerous articles have already been written about the advantages of jump rope training vs running so I’ll only highlight some of the important points that have been brought up.
+Numerous articles have already been written about the benefits of jump rope training vs running so I'll only highlight some of the important points that have been brought up.

 In one post, Michael Wood highlights a study led by John A. Baker at Arizona State University which divided 92 male students into two groups: one group jumped rope for 10-minutes a day; the second group jogged for 30-minutes a day.